DNSBelgium/rdap/README.md

 # RDAP Extensions

-Simply extend the be.dns.rdap.core objects
+Simply extend the be.dnsbelgium.rdap.core objects

 Make sure you use the @JsonGenerator annotations in case of immutable objects.
 E.g. extending Notice